Australia’s national education evidence body

 About the project

 AERO’s ‘transitions project’ considers how to enhance the effectiveness of children’s transitions across the different contexts in which children learn and develop.
-It is part of the Continuity of learning and development priority on AERO’s Research Agenda
+It is part of the Continuity of learning and development priority on AERO’s Research Agenda.

 The project responds to the enduring policy interest in transitions to school, as well as broadening thinking to other transitions between ECEC services and schools that impact on learning.
 This project has broader strategic value in addressing the intersection between schools and ECEC and will generate future possibilities to create a shared language about continuity of learning and development at the policy and practice levels.